Building Meshtastic Firmware

 - Open the newly cloned folder in Visual Studio Code.
 If you do this for the first time, this can take quite some while as PlatformIO will download all the necessary tooling and libraries.
 Also if platformio is not installed, VSCode will ask you to install it, probably requiring a restart of the program.

-- To select the device you you wish to build, open your command palette:
+- To select the device you wish to build, open your command palette:

 - Windows: